Chimney Rock National Monument: History

-Halfway between the worker's houses and the Great House Pueblo was a ruin that archaeologists named the "Guardhouse."
+Halfway between the worker's houses and the Great House Pueblo was a ruin that archaeologists named the "Guardhouse".
 It stretched from one side of the ridge to the other, and housed one family.
 Rather than serving as a defensive post against invaders, it more likely performed crowd control, keeping undesirables out of the Great House Pueblo, and letting the elites through.
 After excavation this ruin became extremely unstable and was eventually removed by the Forest Service for fear of visitors' safety.

 The base of the trail up to Great House Pueblo begins next to a pit-house complex made up of three pit houses and accompanying workrooms.
 An extended, multi generational family would have lived in this complex.
 Excavations of the workrooms showed separate areas with grinding stones for corn and a sort of "man cave" where men would make arrowheads and tools.

 The last two excavated sites are a singular pit house and the Great Kiva.
 The Great Kiva shows similarities to others across the southwest, with a central fire pit, diverting stone and ventilation shaft.

 It also has unique features.
 Instead of a bench that runs the perimeter to store ritual items, several pits in the ground were built, and they are believed to be storage areas.
 When excavated, archaeological students found a lack of wood and other roof materials; their hypothesis was that it had no roof and was open to the air.
 An alternative hypothesis is that it was never finished for a number of reasons.
 One is that—built in 1084—it was abandoned before they finished.
 The other is that during construction, the builders believed it had bad spirits and didn't wish to finish.

 The inhabitants of Chimney Rock abandoned the site in 1125, burning the buildings when they left.
 Their modern-day descendants consider the site sacred with the spirits of their ancestors, and have asked the Forest Service to refrain from further excavation out of respect.

-Since the 1960s, Dr. Frank Eddy of the University of Colorado and others have studied the site, and research continues.
-8 villages or settlements have been discovered in the area so far, a majority of which have remained unexcavated since Dr. Eddy's work in the early 1970s.
+Since the 1960s, Frank Eddy of the University of Colorado and others have studied the site, and research continues.
+Eight villages or settlements have been discovered in the area so far, a majority of which have remained unexcavated since Eddy's work in the early 1970s.